eugenechung712/TipCalc/README.md

 Author: Eugene chung

-A simple web application which allows user to calculate desired tip percentage based on price input.
+A simple web application which allows user to search for a movie title based upon an existing movie API.
+The search then returns a list of movies which the user can then select.
+This in turn returns a detailed description of the movie selected.

 ## Time spent
- * Tutorials, research: 4 hours
+ * Tutorials, research: around 10 hours
- * Coding required stories: 10 minutes
+ * Coding required stories: 2 hours
- * Optional and extras: 30 minutes
+ * Optional and extras: 2 hours
 ## User stories

 ### Required